iovisor/kubectl-trace/README.md

 ### More bpftrace programs

 Need more programs?
-Look [here](https://github.com/iovisor/bpftrace/tree/master/tools)
+Look [here](https://github.com/iovisor/bpftrace/tree/master/tools).

-Some of them will not yet work because we don't attach with a TTY already, sorry for that but good news you can contribute it!

 ## Status of the project